SEO Reseller: How To Sell SEO Like A Champion

 Once we’ve determined there aren’t any underlying issues, you’ll want to perform keyword research to find keywords to target.
 You can do this a few different ways:

 One of the best ways to find keywords is to look at what the site is already ranking for in positions 4-30.
-This means that Google already likes you for these keywords, your just not in the top 3 positions where most of the traffic is!
+This means that Google already likes you for these keywords, you’re just not in the top 3 positions where most of the traffic is!

 We have a free Search Engine Ranking Checker tool on our site you can use to see what keywords a site is ranking for here.